Purchase Program Supplies and Equipment

 Roadside management staff use a tractor and a trailer hydroseeder to manage roadside vegetation.

 Since 1990, counties have enjoyed support from the Iowa Department of Transportation’s Living Roadway Trust Fund (LRTF).
 Roadside managers submit applications each year to acquire resources for their program.
-The LRTF does not fund salaries, trucks, or tractors.
-While eligibility for this funding requires only that a county have an Integrated Roadside Vegetation Management (IRVM) plan on file with the LRTF, a county’s level of commitment to IRVM is a factor when grants are awarded.
+The LRTF does not fund salaries, tractors, or standard pick-up trucks; some heavy-duty trucks dedicated to IRVM activities may be funded.
+While eligibility for this funding requires only that a county have an IRVM plan on file with the LRTF, a county’s level of commitment to IRVM is a factor when grants are awarded.
 Having a full-time roadside manager demonstrates a strong commitment.
 Applications are due June 1 each year.

 LRTF grants can be used to cover 80–100% of the cost of most of these items.
 See the latest LRTF Funding Guidelines or contact the LRTF coordinator to verify if LRTF funds can be used for a particular purchase.